awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-upload-firmware-s3bucket.md

 1. Make sure all settings are set to their default\.
 Make sure that **Predefined ACLs** is set to **private** and choose **Upload** to upload your file\.

 1. Copy the S3 URI of the file you uploaded\.
 Choose your bucket and you'll see the file you uploaded displayed in the list of **Objects**\.
 Choose your file and then choose **Copy S3 URI**\.
 The URI will be something like: `s3://iotwirelessfwupdate/fwstation` if you named your bucket similar to the example described previously \(`fwstation`\)\.
-You'll use the S3 URI when creating the IAM role\.
+You'll use the Amazon S3 URI when creating the IAM role\.

 ## Create an IAM role with permissions to read the S3 bucket<a name="connect-iot-lorawan-s3-iam-permissions"></a>